K-Y Duration is intended to help men with premature ejaculation, and it’s one of the very few delay sprays that’s made by an established brand.

 Here’s what the instructions tell you:

-- Hold bottle upright 2 to 3 inches from the penis
+- Hold bottle upright two to three inches from the penis.

-- Apply 3 or more sprays, not to exceed 10, to the head and shaft of the penis before intercourse, or use as directed by a doctor.
+- Apply three or more sprays, not to exceed 10, to the head and shaft of the penis before intercourse, or use as directed by a doctor.